-Chinese Medicine began calling to me over a decade ago, and I have been engaged in a detailed study ever since.
-I find it to be a much more accurate model of the human experience than western medicine.
+Chinese Medicine began calling to me decade agos, and I have been engaged in a detailed study ever since.
+I find it to be a much more accurate model of the human experience than that usually offered by western medicine.
 Each has their place.

 For many years I led groups in dream work, a practice that taught me the beauty and subtlety of the language within.
 Energetic healing was a core part of that practice.

 For the last 30 years, I have trained in, and taught, a wide variety of martial arts, including Kung Fu, Taichi and Bagua.
 Because of my background as a martial arts instructor, I am able to help clients find the harmony and support inherent in the physical structure of the body, and teach them to draw on that throughout their Qigong practice.

 I am a firm believer in the healing powers of Tai Chi, and Qigong, as I myself have had the opportunity to experience their transformative power.